-Benefit Former Members: Present value of accrued benefit earned by the to death.
+Benefit Former Members: Present value of accrued benefit earned by the member.
+80% of the workers are assumed to be married and males are assumed to be 3 years older than their spouses prior to death.
 80% of active workers are assumed to be married when they retire.
-Males are assumed to be
+Males are assumed to be 3 years older than their spouses

-Post Retirement Survivor's Benefit: 100% of the benefit the retiree was receiving prior
+Post Retirement Survivor's Benefit: 100% of the benefit the retiree was receiving